 We were also texting while I was making his pie… so I erm, ended up having a little bit of an oopsie while making my ganache — a creamy chocolate preparation I’ve done so many times, I usually can do it with my eyes closed!
 You know how it goes though, right?
 It’s when you most need things to go perfectly well that they end up not going so great.

-I almost didn’t share the recipe because of that little mishap, but in the end, the pie turned out to be so amazingly good, so crazy decadent, so insanely delicious that I could not keep the recipe to myself, or the story behind its creation.
+I almost didn’t share the recipe because of that little mishap, but in the end, I simply redid the ganache.
+The pie turned out too amazingly good, too crazy decadent, too insanely delicious for me to keep the recipe to myself, and the story behind its creation.

 Let me extend this little warning, though.
 In case the pictures don’t say it loudly and clearly enough, this pie is SERIOUSLY rich and sugary.
 It definitely IS NOT for the faint at heart.
 I have NEVER EVER in my life tasted anything so incredibly sweet.
 Trust me when I say that a little goes a long way.